simgrid/simgrid/docs/source/Installing_SimGrid.rst

 interface for that, or you can use environment variables, or you can prefer the ``-D`` flag of ``cmake``.

-For example, you can change the compilers with environment variables by issuing these commands before launching cmake:
+For example, you can change the compilers by issuing these commands to set some environment variables before launching cmake:

 .. code-block:: shell